-Although this is an electronic cigarette blog, I think this is an important post for both smokers quitting and for new vapers (electronic cigarette users).
+Although this is a blog about vaping, I think this is an important post for both smokers quitting and for new vapers (electronic cigarette users).

-That's because while some vapers switch to e-cigarettes effortlessly, others struggle, and some get withdrawals symptoms (especially those using zero nicotine electronic cigarettes).
+That's because while some vapers switch to e-cigarettes effortlessly, others struggle, and some get withdrawals symptoms (especially those using low zero nicotine e-liquid).

-This year I've heard two people complaining of mouth ulcers from vaping.
+This year, for example, I've heard two people complaining of mouth ulcers from vaping.
 While there may well be side effects from quitting vaping - we do that know a very small minority of people are allergic to propylene glycol, and that it can cause sore or dry throats - some reported side effects are also identical to those caused by quitting smoking.

-So here's an overview of what to expect when you stop using tobacco cigarettes!
+So here's an overview of the negative effects of quitting smoking to expect when you stop using tobacco cigarettes!

-According to the NHS site, quitting smoking leads to a change of chemicals in your body, which can in turn cause more mouth ulcers than normal.
-There are other causes, so check out the NHS page on mouth ulcers if it is a worry.
+According to guidance from the NHS, quitting smoking leads to a change of chemicals in your body, which can in turn cause more mouth ulcers than normal.
+There are other causes, so do check out the NHS page on mouth ulcers if it is a worry.

 I remember talking to an athlete in Greece who was a heavy smoker.
 She decided to quit smoking - and fainted in the street.
 (Being in Greece, her doctor recommended that she keep smoking, which I don't think you would get in the UK.)

-There's precious little information about this on the net, so this may be a rare incidence, although other quitters have reported feeling faint.
+There's precious little information about fainting while on the net, so this may be a rare incidence, but studies have reported dizziness while trying to quit.

-In one poll we are running on facebook, 49% of reported feeling less hungry when they vaped, with 14% reporting no effect and 37% unsure.
+In one poll we ran on Facebook, 49% of reported feeling less hungry when they vaped, with 14% reporting no effect and 37% unsure.